 Duration weighing is NOT a measure of ad effectiveness and it is not recommended to be utilized on a standalone basis in this manner.
 Duration weighting provides a measure of how much time across all delivered viewable impressions was spent.
 Duration weighting also accounts for differing ad length, makes separate GRPs for creatives of different length more comparable and normalizes exposure across platforms and media.
-However, the concept of duration weighting as spelled out in the Digital Audience-Based Measurement Standards implied a direct linear relationship associated with the time a digital video ad is in view and how well that ad delivers on its goals (whether a viewer is "effectively exposed").
+However, the concept of duration weighting as spelled out in the Digital Audience-Based Measurement Standards implied a direct linear relationship associated with the time a digital video ad is in view and how well that ad delivers on its goals (whether a viewer is "effectively exposed"), and no such direct linear relationship can be assumed as some research shows that there may be a diminishing returns effect with regard to the value of duration of exposure.